zachvalenta/notes-sw/design/architecture/design-patterns.md

 * _24_: builder for EDI at Capp
 * _23_: 📙 Evans domain-driven

+> A key insight is that many patterns solve similar problems in different contexts.
+For example, both Strategy and Command encapsulate behavior, but Command adds undo/logging capabilities.
+Similarly, both Decorator and Chain of Responsibility compose behavior, but Chain focuses on request handling while Decorator is more general.

 * fanout https://www.better-simple.com/django/2023/12/06/fanout-pattern-explained/ https://news.ycombinator.com/item?id=43105028
 * the big ball of mud https://news.ycombinator.com/item?id=35481309
 * _strangler fig_: you run the old code and new code live, in production, side-by-side, checking that the new code behaves exactly the same as the old code.
 Once you are confident it does, you retire the old code https://www.kosli.com/blog/how-to-strangle-old-code-using-python-decorators/ https://news.ycombinator.com/item?id=41423421